ruppmatt/AEDeveloper/README.rst

 You should then be able to create and use the python virtual environment.
-To do so you must first setup the venv folder, which will store our virtual environment libraries;
-  virtualenv env  #virtualenv is a program installed by pip; env is the folder
+To do so you must first setup the venv folder, which will store our virtual environment libraries: virtualenv env  #virtualenv is a program installed by pip; env is the folder
                   #to Create

-If you are having problems, you can manually specify the python executable virtualenv --python=/opt/local/bin/python3 venv  #For example
+If you are having problems, you can manually specify the python executable: virtualenv --python=/opt/local/bin/python3 venv  #For example

 To switch into the virtual environment: